shubhadamohite/shubhadamohite/README.md

 ### Hi there 👋
+👩‍💻 I’m currently working as a Software Developer at TruWeather Solutions 🌱 I’m currently learning AWS fundamentals
+👯 I’m looking to collaborate on Fullstack projects
 <!--
 **shubhadamohite/shubhadamohite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.